Suricatalu/LoRaDataAnalyzer/README.md

 - Rule-based classification mapped to normal/abnormal/exception.
 - FCnt Reset: any decrease in FCnt is treated as a reboot and a new segment is started.
 - Multi-level statistics: node overview, node daily, and global daily.
-- Duplicate and gap indicators (gap detection is optional).
+- Duplicate and gap indicators (gap detection is optional and treated as Advanced Analysis; NOT an Exception).
 - Day boundary by timezone and time-window filtering; quality statistics are uplink only.

 ## Project Structure